ricca509/ricca509.github.io/index.md

 _Jan 2015 - Oct 2015 [London, United Kingdom]_

 I was promoted to Tech Lead to give our UI teams a long term vision.
-Apart from developing (I still spend at least 70% of my time developing with the team) I am now investing more time on new technologies, best practices and patterns to use across our teams and improved ways of managing our workflows.
+Apart from developing (I still spend at least 70% of my time developing with the team) I then invested more time on new technologies, best practices and patterns to use across our teams and improved ways of managing our workflows.

-Part of the improvements already in place include:
+Part of the improvements put in place include:

 - strict use of Git merge requests/code reviews (with auto merge request builder)
 - a fully automated cloud CI for all our four environments a "dockerized" version of our apps to make it easy to test and deploy everywhere
 - monthly meeting with back-end devs, tech ops and architect to give all developers a big picture of our projects.
 - hosting a Js meetup (http://www.meetup.com/js-monthly-london/) in our London office

-At the moment, I am leading UI teams in our London and Madrid offices.
-I am also involved in many social activities to bring developers together: I believe that good friends always make great teams.
+I lead UI teams in our London and Madrid offices and was also involved in various social activities to bring developers together: brown bag sessions, meetups, team conference calls.

 **Senior UI developer**

 _Apr 2014 - Dec 2014 [London, United Kingdom]_

-As a senior UI developer, I craft the new m.lastminute.com mobile application, support junior developers and spread the knowledge across the teams with tech meetings about good practices and new technologies to introduce in our workflow.
+As a senior UI developer, I worked the [m.lastminute.com](https://m.lastminute.com) mobile application, supported junior developers and spread the knowledge across the teams with tech meetings about good practices and new technologies to introduce in our workflow.
-We work in a Kanban environment, following a TDD/BDD approach in teams with PO, BAs, marketing people, QAs, UI designers, back end developers and front end developers.
-My focus is on the Backbone Mobile SPA application.
+We worked in a Kanban environment, following a TDD/BDD approach in teams with PO, BAs, marketing people, QAs, UI designers, back end developers and front end developers.
+My focus was on the Backbone Mobile SPA application.

 **Key Technologies used:**